EricSHuang/FizzBuzz/README.md

 # FizzBuzz

-## Function
-Plays the classic interview question/ children's game of FizzBuzz.<br>
+Plays the classic interview question/children's game of FizzBuzz.<br>
-Two people count up starting from 1.<br>
+Two people count up in turn starting from 1.<br>
 However, if the number is divisible by 3, you say *Fizz* instead.
-If the number is divisible by 5, you say *Buzz*.
+Also, if the number is divisible by 5, you say *Buzz* instead. <br>
 Finally, if the number is divisible by both 3 and 5, you say *FizzBuzz*. <br>

 ## Sample Output